CellMapper/Map-BETA/README.md

 Please open all feature request on Issue tab.

-We will implement mostly old map features on few weeks / month to new map so please don't open feature request if feature already available on old map.
+We will implement mostly old map features on few weeks / months to new map so please don't open feature request if feature already available on old map.

 ## Bug